aminlahbib/TTS-Project/tests/README.md

 ## Contributing new tests
 1. Decide on the level (unit/integration/e2e).
 Err on the smallest scope that catches the bug.
 2. For e2e additions, place helpers in `e2e_test_helpers.rs` so other suites can reuse them.
-3. Keep tests deterministic—mock or gate any call that depends on real OpenAI/Ollama responses when feasible.
+3. Keep tests deterministic—mock or gate any call that depends on real Ollama responses when feasible.
 4. Document new env requirements in this README and, if applicable, in the top-level `README.md`.

 Unit test template: